tilek/about-me/career/people_i_loved_working_with.md

-This list is meant to help me understand what is common between all people I loved working with, value and be grateful for my experiences and be a guide for finding further collaborators.
+This list is meant to help me understand what is common between people I loved working with, be grateful for many of my work experiences and be a guide for finding further collaborators.

-Please note, I am sure I forgot some amazing people I loved working with! 😂😅
+It is not meant to be an exhaustive list of people I enjoyed working with a lot.
+Such a list would be much longer!

 Common values & behaviors:
 - positivity, positive mindset